herjulf/sensd/README.md

 We've outlined, designed and implemented and very simple concept for WSN data reports, including collection, storage and retrieval using standard text tools.
-The concept includes a mapping to URI (Unified Resource Identifier) to form a WSN caching server similar to CoAP with http-proxy.
+The concept includes a mapping to URI (Unified Resource Identifier) to form a WSN caching server similar to CoAP using http-proxy.

 All programs are written C, Java-script and bash.
 And designed for for small footprint and minimal dependencies. sensd runs on Raspberry Pi and openwrt.